learn-js/learnjs-01-introduction/chapters/02-the-basics.md

 </html>
 ```

 We're using the `header` element for the header of the page, the `main` element for the content of the page, and the `footer` element for supplementary information that goes in the footer.
 All three of these tags are relatively new as part of html5.
-Another new tag is 'section'.
+Another new tag is `section`.
 You might use it to break up your main content into parts:

 ```
 <main role="main">